The 20 Worst Places to Live in Arkansas

 10. Hope

-Hope is perhaps an ambitious name for this city, as its residents have very little hope of a good lifestyle while living in this location.
-It is in Hempstead County, and it has 9,847 residents.
+Hope is perhaps an ambitious name for this city, as its residents have very little hope of a good lifestyle while living there.
+It is in Hempstead County, and it only has 9,847 residents – and the population is decreasing on a regular basis.

-The unemployment rates are relatively high at 6.2 percent, and Hope has the seventh-worst median home value in the state.
+The unemployment rate is relatively high at 6.2 percent, and Hope has the seventh-worst median home value in the state.
 Property crime is also high, as residents have a one in 25 chance of becoming a victim of this type of crime.

 9. El Dorado